-6 Ways White People Can Be Allies During Black History Month — And Beyond
+6 Ways To Be An Ally During Black History Month

 My pride always reaches a fever pitch when Black History Month rolls around.
 From the time I was in elementary school, I wanted to celebrate the accomplishments of my people and let the whole world know how educated and talented my ancestors were.
 At age six, I jumped on the chance to create a school project about Madam CJ Walker and her contributions to modern hair straightening.
 At 13, I shut down the criticism of classmates who said listening to punk music was for White people and that I hated myself.
 In college, I made sure to explain to non-POC classmates the importance of activism and protest in the Black community.